soot-oss/SootUp/docs/analysisinputlocations.md

 - `JimpleAnalysisInputLocation` - needs a Path to a .jimple file or a directory.

 ### Android Bytecode .dex
-- `ApkAnalysisInputLocation` - currenlty uses dex2jar internally - SootUp solution is WIP!
+- `ApkAnalysisInputLocation` - currenlty uses dex2jar internally - A SootUp solution to directly generate Jimple is WIP!

 ### Java cli arguments to configure SootUp